hamishgibbs/lifegraph-take-1/README.md

 Imagine:
   `plot_covid_cases.py` -> Date, Observation.reportedDiseaseCases -> plots cases
   `publication_authorship.py` -> Groups.AuthorGroup -> creates text for an author list and affiliation information

+#### 29-03-2022
+Would be nice to express approximate dates somehow.
+May be better to have a universal ID search